 At the end of this workshop, participants should be able to:

-- Describe theories of change from both a mental illness and addictions perspective
+- Describe theories of change from both a mental health and addictions perspective

-- Assess client needs from a unified perspective
+- Address individual needs from a unified, person-centred perspective

-- Describe steps for working collaboratively with both mental illness and addictions
+- Describe steps for working collaboratively with people on both mental health and addictions